volkszaehler/mbmd/README.md

 You'll need:
 * A supported Modbus/RTU smart meter OR an supported Modbus/TCP SunSpec-compatible grid inverter.
 * In case of Modbus/RTU: A USB RS485 adapter.
 See [USB-ISO-RS485 project](https://github.com/gonium/usb-iso-rs485) for a home-grown adapter.
+* Optionally an RS485 to Ethernet converter (see [SO discussion](https://stackoverflow.com/questions/59459877/is-rtu-over-tcp-a-spec-conforming-modbus-application))

 ## Installation